-Creates a quantity of blue flame which can be directed to a specific place or kept in a jar.
+Bluebell Flames are created by an unknown incantation.
+The flames can be directed to a specific place or carried in a jar.

 References from the canon

-Hermione cast a bluebell flame that could be carried around in a jam jar, sent out a short distance, then retrieved into the jar; she used it to set Snape's robes on fire during the first Quidditch match of her first year (PS11).
-She used this spell against Devil's Snare when working through the challenges surrounding the Philosopher's Stone (PS16).
+- Hermione cast a bluebell flame that could be carried around in a jam jar, sent out a short distance, then retrieved into the jar; she created flames to set Snape's robes on fire during the first Quidditch match of her first year (PS11).
+She used also this spell against Devil's Snare when working through the challenges surrounding the Philosopher's Stone (PS16).

 "bluebell" - a flower with blue blossoms